 - The ability to emphasize the strengths of your business as it relates to the industry

-- Experience in writing marketing documents of businesses in your industry
+- Experience in writing marketing documents of companies in your industry

-In this article, we are going to discuss some of the industries below that Synergy Business Brokers has had experience selling companies in and that we have developed a relationship with buyers within these industries.
-Feel free to skip ahead to an industry that is of interest following the overview.
+In this article, we will discuss some of the areas below that Synergy Business Brokers has had experience selling companies in and that we have developed a relationship with buyers within these industries.
+Feel free to skip ahead to a sector that is of interest following the overview.
 The industries appear in the article in the order below:

-Confidentiality is important when selling to any buyer, but when discussing the sale of your business with a direct competitor you have to be extra cautious about releasing confidential information at the right time in the sales process.
-You want to make sure you have the right protections in place in case a deal is not closed.
+Confidentiality is essential when selling to any buyer.
+Still, when discussing your business's sale with a direct competitor, you have to be extra cautious about releasing confidential information at the right time in the sales process.
+You want to make sure you have the proper protections in place if a deal is not closed.

 Sometimes other companies in related industries or different sub-industries can leverage your expertise better than a direct competitor.
-They may need your knowledge within the industry and may be willing to pay more for that than a company within the industry that already has this knowledge.
+They may need your knowledge within the industry and may be willing to pay more for that than a company within the industry with this knowledge.
 An example would be a software company that wants to expand into providing IT Services.
-The value of your employees and customers within the services industry may be very valuable in gaining traction within this new segment.
+Your employees' and customers' value within the services industry may be precious in gaining traction within this new segment.

-Now that we've given you an overview of some of the factors that go into selling to an industry buyer or outside the industry it's time to discuss some of our experiences within each industry.
+Now that we've given you an overview of some of the factors that go into selling to an industry buyer or outside the industry, it's time to discuss some of our experiences within each sector.

 - VP of Sales & Marketing for a Software company.
 Grew the business over 2,000% resulting in the sale of the company for $20 Million.